emilyyiip/outages/README.md

 ## Final Model

 We decided not do predict outage duration this time because, as you can see from the plot, there were many outliers, which made the regression difficult.
-Instead, we will predict cause category.
+Outliers make it hard to fit the line and to evaluate error.

 <iframe
   src="assets/outage_durations.html"